 Food security is a top priority; portfolio expected to expand due to links to climate change and green economy

-Canadian official development assistance (ODA) to agriculture (including forestry and fishing) and rural development stood at US$255 million in 2015 (6% of total ODA)—the same level as in 2014, slightly below the Development Assistance Committee (DAC) average of 7%.
-According to data from the Organization for Economic Co-Operation and Development (OECD), funding to these sectors has decreased since peaking in 2010 at US$589 million (13% of Canada’s total ODA) and 2014, where it stood at US$250 million (7%).
+Canadian official development assistance (ODA) to agriculture (including forestry and fishing) and rural development stood at US$279 million in 2016 (7% of total ODA), a share on par with the Development Assistance Committee (DAC) average.
+According to data from the Organization for Economic Co-Operation and Development (OECD), funding to these sectors had decreased between 2010 (US$589 million, or 13% of Canada’s total ODA) and 2014, where it stood at US$250 million (7%).
 These cuts were driven by an increased prioritization of maternal, newborn, and child health (MNCH) funding over the past years, while the overall ODA budget has simultaneously decreased.
 Since 2015 however, ODA funding for agriculture has been slightly increasing (+12% between 2014 and 2016, an increase of US$29 million in absolute amounts).

 Under the Feminist International Assistance Policy (FIAP), food security is no longer a thematic priority of Canadian development assistance.
-As part of an emerging prioritization of women’s economic empowerment and climate change-related funding, the government is expected to reframe food security and agriculture within these priorities.
+The government is expected to reframe food security and agriculture within emerging priorities, such as women’s economic empowerment and climate change-related funding.
 In addition, Canada plans to integrate its food security policies into a more comprehensive approach for stimulating clean and sustainable economic growth.

 Canada has made several agricultural-related commitments over the past years.
 This includes a pledge to Nutrition for Growth (CAD145 million; US$113 million) and support for the New Alliance for Food Security and Nutrition, for which Canada pledged and disbursed US$248 million for the 2012 to 2014 period.
 Canada has also provided CAD10 million to AgResults, a results-based initiative aimed at strengthening food security and supporting smallholder farmers in developing countries.